BrickMMO/hackathon-set/firestation.markdown

 ## Port Settings

-* Port is “on” when the alarm is more on for more then 1 minute otherwise its “off”.
+* Port is “on” when the alarm is on for more then 1 minute otherwise its “off”.
 * Output port will be the Fire station from where the truck will go to destination.

 <img src="images/port-settings.jpg" height="300" width="400" alt="Port Settings">